ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 - Data Lakehouse Architecture and Concepts

 ## Data Engineering on AWS
-Data Ingestion on AWS
+- Data Ingestion on AWS
-Data Transformations on AWS services
+- Data Transformations on AWS
-Data Pipelines on AWS
+- Data Pipelines on AWS
-Data Consumption on AWS
+- Data Consumption on AWS

 ## Data Governance on AWS
 - Different aspects of Data Governance